6 Tips for Buying a New Car

 2. Know What Kind of Car and Features You Want

-Think carefully about what kind of car you want and what kind of car fits your lifestyle.
-A sporty little two-seater convertible might look fun, but may not be practical if you're planning on taking the kids around town.
-Start with figuring out if you need a sedan, SUV, or truck, and then look at your choices.
+Consider your lifestyle when car shopping.
+A sporty little two-seater convertible might look fun, but may not be practical if you're traveling with kids.
+Determine if you need a sedan, SUV, or truck, and then look at your choices.

 Next, make a list of the features that are most important to you.
-If you have a long commute, then fuel economy might rank highly.
-If you like to go off-road, then four-wheel drive might be a priority.
+If you have a long commute, efficient fuel economy may be beneficial.
+If you like to go off-road, then prioritize four-wheel drive vehicles.
 Get as detailed as you like to help make the best decision.
-If you simply can't live without a heated steering wheel, then put that on your must-have list.

 4. Shop Around and Compare Prices